mglaser99/mt_fs21_ex4/README.md

 # MT Exercise 4

 ## Run the code
 To run the code follow the same instructions as in the MT_FS21_4_Exercise.pdf.
 All necessary files have been adapted.
+Except when Installing JoeyNMT instead of creating a new branch layerdrop check out the already existing branch by running

+	git checkout --track origin/layerdrop

 ## Changes